-Section 2, of this manuscript, contains an introduction to the face detection method and the modeling methods used to perform parameterisation.
+Section 2, of this manuscripte, contains an introduction to the face detection method and the modeling method used to perform parameterisation.
 In section 3 we present the neural network classifier and the way to proceed.
-Section 4 contains the experiments carried out, the results obtained and the performances comparaison.
+Section 4 contains the experiments carried out and the results obtained.
 Conclusions are given in section 5.